jirutka/ssh-ldap-pubkey/README.md

 ----

 When you have dozen of servers it becomes difficult to manage your authorized keys.
-You have to copy each of your public key to `~/.ssh/authorized_keys` on each of the server you want to login to using your SSH key.
+You have to copy all your public keys to `~/.ssh/authorized_keys` on every server you want to login to.
 And what if you someday change your keys?

-It’s a good practice to use some kind of centralized users database, mostly a LDAP server.
+It’s a good practice to use some kind of centralized users database, usually an LDAP server.
 There you have user’s login, uid, e-mail, … and password.
-Wouldn’t it be great to have there also public SSH keys?
-Yeah!
-And that’s this project about.
+What if we could also store public SSH keys on LDAP server?
+With this utility it’s easy as pie.

 Installation